SMT-Friendly Formalization of the Solidity Memory Model

-We formalize the semantics of the Solidity fragment by translating to a simple programming language that uses SMT semantics~\cite{barrett2018satisfiability,biere2009handbook} for the types and data.
+We formalize the semantics of the Solidity fragment by translating it to a simple programming language that uses SMT semantics~\cite{barrett2018satisfiability,biere2009handbook} for the types and data.
 The syntax of this language is shown in Figure~\ref{fig:smtsyntax}.
-The syntax is purposefully minimal and generic, so that it can be expressed in any modern SMT-based verification tool (e.g., Boogie~\cite{barnett2006boogie} and Why3~\cite{filliatre13esop}).\footnote{Our current implementation is based on Boogie, but we have plans to introduce a generic intermediate representation that could incorporate alternate backends such as Why3 or Dafny.}
+The syntax is purposefully minimal and generic, so that it can be expressed in any modern SMT-based verification tool (e.g., Boogie~\cite{barnett2006boogie}, Why3~\cite{filliatre2013why3} or Dafny~\cite{leino2010dafny}).\footnote{Our current implementation is based on Boogie, but we have plans to introduce a generic intermediate representation that could incorporate alternate backends such as Why3 or Dafny.}

 The types of SMT-based programs are the SMT types: simple value types such as Booleans and mathematical integers, and structured types such as arrays~\cite{mccarty1962arrays,de2009generalized} and inductive datatypes~\cite{barrett2007abstract}.
-The expressions of the language are standard expressions from SMT such as identifiers, array reads and write, datatype constructors, member selectors, conditionals and basic arithmetic~\cite{BarFT-SMTLIB}.
+The expressions of the language are standard SMT expressions such as identifiers, array reads and writes, datatype constructors, member selectors, conditionals and basic arithmetic~\cite{BarFT-SMTLIB}.
 All variables are declared at the beginning of a program.
 The statements of the language are limited to assignments, the if-then-else statement, and assumption statement.

-SMT-based programs are a good intermediate verification representation for modeling semantics.
-For one, they have clearly defined mathematical semantics with no ambiguities.
-Furthermore, any property of the SMT program can be checked easily with SMT solvers: the program can be translated directly to a SMT formula by transforming the program into single static assignment form (SSA).
+SMT-based programs are a good fit for modeling of program semantics.
+For one, they have clear semantics with no ambiguities.
+Furthermore, any property of the program can be checked with SMT solvers: the program can be translated directly to a SMT formula by a single static assignment (SSA) transformation.

 Note that the syntax requires the left hand side of an assignment to be an identifier.
 However, to make our presentation simpler, we will allow array read, member access and conditional expressions (and their combination) as LHS.
 Such constructs can be eliminated iteratively in the following way until only identifiers appear as LHS in assignments. \begin{itemize} \item $a[i] := e$ is equivalent to $a := a[i \leftarrow e]$. \item $d.m_j := e$ is equivalent to $d := D(d.m_1, \ldots, d.m_{j-1}, e, d.m_{j+1}, \ldots, d.m_n)$, where $D$ is the constructor of a datatype with members $m_1, \ldots, m_n$. \item $\mathit{ite}(c, t, f) := e$ is equivalent to $\mathit{if}\ c\ \mathit{then}\ t := e\ \mathit{else}\ f := e$. \end{itemize}